CESSProject/doc-v2/ref/in-depth-feat/lbss.md

 - **HIPAA**: Data related to healthcare and medical records in the US must be stored with high levels of security and specific encryption standards.
 - **Local Data Sovereignty Laws**: Many countries, including Russia, China, and Brazil, have strict rules that require data about their citizens to be stored domestically.

-The **compliance score**  ($C_{compliance}(L, D) $) is a key parameter in the LBSS decision-making process and reflects the legal alignment of a storage location with the relevant jurisdiction’s laws.
+The **compliance score**  ($$C_{compliance}(L, D) $$) is a key parameter in the LBSS decision-making process and reflects the legal alignment of a storage location with the relevant jurisdiction’s laws.
 The algorithm dynamically adjusts its compliance checks based on the dataset’s associated legal framework, guiding the selection of the most appropriate storage region.

 #### **2. Latency Factor**

 AI applications often require **real-time data access** for decision-making.
 To minimize data retrieval times, the LBSS algorithm calculates the **latency** associated with each potential storage location.

 ##### **Latency Calculation**:
-The latency function, denoted as ( $T_{latency}(L, D) $), measures the round-trip time for data to travel between the storage location $L$ and the user or AI model requesting the data.
+The latency function, denoted as ( $$T_{latency}(L, D) $$), measures the round-trip time for data to travel between the storage location $$L$$ and the user or AI model requesting the data.
 In the context of AI applications, low-latency access is essential for use cases like:
 - **Autonomous vehicles** (which require near-instantaneous data to make driving decisions).
 - **Real-time fraud detection** (which must access transaction data in milliseconds).
 - **Healthcare applications** (which use AI to process medical data and provide diagnosis recommendations in real-time).